eyasir329/CP_Archive/10_combinatorics/1_basic_counting/1_basic_rules/README.md

   firstly - breakdown the problem then - how much (choice/option/select) for each part

+- Debug in combinatorics -> debug for small case
 </pre>

 ### Two Rule of Basic Counting